dvbern/kibon-exchange-service/README.md

 | quarkus.http.port |8380| Application Port, e.g. http://localhost:8380/api/v1/verfuegungen |

 ### Swagger-UI and Keycloak integration
-In development mode, swagger-ui is integrated under /api/v1/swagger-ui.
+Swagger-ui is integrated under /api/v1/swagger-ui.
 To interact with the REST endpoints, authorization is required.
 Thus a full development stack should be started (see above).
 Additionally, read in ./dev-proxy/README.md how to create and start a proxy.